cfilippe/silex-oauth2-server/README.md

 * PHP 5.5
 * PHP 5.6

+This library works in a silex micro framework

 ## Documentation

-First you have to understand how the Silex micro framework works.
+* First you have to understand how the Silex micro framework works.
+See [Silex introduction] (http://silex.sensiolabs.org/doc/intro.html) if you don't know about it.
-Second please read league/oauth2-server library which has [full documentation](http://oauth2.thephpleague.com), powered by [Jekyll](http://jekyllrb.com/).
+* Second please read league/oauth2-server library which has [full documentation](http://oauth2.thephpleague.com), powered by [Jekyll](http://jekyllrb.com/).

 ## License